Julia Margaret Cameron: Allegories and illustrations

 Cameron may have found these illustrative group portraits more challenging than her other images.
 With more people in the image, the chances were greater that someone would move during the long exposures, so more light was needed to shorten the exposure time and arrest the motion.
 More sitters also meant a greater depth of field was necessary to put everyone in focus, further complicating the compositions.

 Cameron's narrative portraits of women were influenced by tableaux vivants and amateur theatre.
 The women in her images are typically depicted in the idealised Victorian roles of mother and wife.

 Religion

 Cameron made over 50 images representing the Madonna, often played by her household servant Mary Hillier.
 These images present "an ideal of femininity that combines wholesomeness with qualities of sensuality and vulnerability".
-She represented the Virgin Mary in various scenes from the Bible, such as the Annunciation and the Salutation, but also created a number of images illustrating more obscure religious figures.
+She represented the Virgin Mary in various scenes from the Bible, such as the Annunciation and the Salutation, but also illustrated more obscure figures.